 The institution was founded by the Methodist Church as the Memphis Conference Female Institute (MCFI) on December 2, 1843.
 It offered coursework at the primary and secondary level.
 Although located in Jackson, the campus was not at its present location.
 It would keep this name until 1897 when, to better reflect the offerings of the institution, it would be renamed the Memphis Conference Female Institute and Conservatory of Music and Art for Girls and Young Ladies.
 Despite the name, some boys where enrolled in the school.
 Things would substantially change when school changed its charter in 1924 under acting MCFI President J. W. Blackard.
 On May 12, 1924, the institution would begin offering college coursework and degrees and would change its name to Lambuth College.
 The campus, although located in Jackson, would relocate to its current spot which at the time was a cotton field.
 The first president of the new institution would be Richard E. Womack.
 The college would grow at a good pace for the next fifty years, particularly under two consecutive presidents - Luther L. Gobbel and James S. Wilder.
 The site of the current campus would begin at 22 acres of space, increased to 55 acres by 1969, and 57 acres today.

 The growth of the institution began to slow in the 1980’s, but enrollment still trended upward.
 Enrollment increases and new degree offerings led to the name being changed in 1991 to Lambuth University.
 Enrollment would peak in 1995 at 1,227 students, but things would soon take a negative turn from which the university would not recover.
 In an effort to continue growth and improve facilities, the university entered into a bond loan program.
 The agreement was predicated on the university’s ability to grow enrollment but beginning in 1996 enrollment not only did not increase but to decline.
 It became a compounding issue.
 Lower enrollment meant that the university could not adequately service its debt, reducing the funds available to offer the services and maintain the facilities to attract students thus creating a spiraling effect.
 The effects of the Great Recession only amplified the spiral.
 Two other Jackson colleges (Union University and Jackson State Community College) were flourishing at the time and were likely siphoning off some of Lambuth’s potential students.
 The school was saddled with a budget deficit of more than $7 million as it entered the 2009-2010 academic year.
 The state of Tennessee indicated that it would consider acquiring the university in a meeting with the governor in June 2009, but no immediate action was taken.
 That fall, the Southern Association of Colleges and Schools (SACS) put the university in probationary status.
 Enrollment the following year dropped to 456 students (headcount, not FTE) and SACS pulled its accreditation.
 The administration announced the university’s closure in April 2011.
-Through the efforts of Governor William Haslam, UofM President Shirley Raines, and others, the state agreed to buy the university for $11 and make it a campus of the University of Memphis beginning in Fall 2011.
-The following spring on May 3, 2012 the first class would graduate from the University of Memphis, Lambuth.
+Through the efforts of Governor William Haslam, UofM President Shirley Raines, and others, the state agreed to buy the university for $11 million and make it a campus of the University of Memphis beginning in Fall 2011.
+The following spring on May 3, 2012, the first class would graduate from the University of Memphis, Lambuth.

 Although not a freestanding university, the UofM Lambuth has a good deal of independence.
 It is not unlike the satellite campuses of the University of Cincinnati in this regard.
 Enrollment was stabilized and the debt was taken care of through the acquisition.
 The Spring 2021 semester enrollment was 1,347 (headcount).
 Since the students on that campus are UofM students, they can and do take coursework at the main campus in Memphis as well as two other satellite locations (Millington and Collierville).
 The spring enrollment included 354 students who only took classes at Lambuth, 267 who took the majority of the courses there, and 726 others who took at least one course there (all headcount and not FTE).